vippsas/vipps-woocommerce/readme.txt

  * Changed license from AGPLv3 (http://www.gnu.org/licenses/agpl-3.0.html) to MIT (https://choosealicense.com/licenses/mit/)
  * Added filter to remove Vipps as option in Klarna Checkout, and added a check for unsupported carts.
  * Added filter 'woo_vipps_payment_return_url' to allow plugins to add extra arguments to return URL
+ * Changed display logic of WooCommerce status messages on Express Checkout screen to allow themes that rewrite these to not show error messages when they don't apply

 = 2020.05.25 version 1.4.7 =
  * Support themes that use their own templating-mechanism by allowing the use of a real page ID to handle the Vipps special pages